OpenframeProject/Openframe-Docs/source/includes/_getting-started.md

 $ bash -c "$(curl https://openframe.io/install.sh)"
 ```

 In the command line on the Raspberry Pi, execute the install shell script.
 The installation takes around 20 minutes (could be longer on a slow connection).
-Follow the instructions at the end of the installation, you may need to restart the RPi.
+Follow the instructions at the end of the installation.

+You need to restart the Pi before the next step.

 ### 2.3 Start the frame